 Humming consensus describes consensus that is derived only from data that is visible/available at the current time.
 It's OK if a network partition is in effect and not all chain members are available; the algorithm will calculate a rough consensus despite not having input from all chain members.
+Humming consensus may proceed to make a decision based on data from only one participant, i.e., only the local node.

-- When operating in eventual consistency mode, humming consensus may reconfigure a chain of length N into N independent chains of length 1.
+- When operating in AP mode, i.e., in eventual consistency mode, humming consensus may reconfigure a chain of length N into N independent chains of length 1.
 When a network partition heals, the humming consensus is sufficient to manage the chain so that each replica's data can be repaired/merged/reconciled safely.
-Other features of the Machi system are designed to assist such repair safely. - When operating in strong consistency mode, any chain shorter than the quorum majority of all members is invalid and therefore cannot be used.
-Any server with a tooshort chain cannot not move itself out of wedged state and is therefore unavailable for general file service.
+Other features of the Machi system are designed to assist such repair safely. - When operating in CP mode, i.e., in strong consistency mode, humming consensus would require additional restrictions.
+For example, any chain that didn't have a minimum length of the quorum majority size of all members would be invalid and therefore would not move itself out of wedged state.
 In very general terms, this requirement for a quorum majority of surviving participants is also a requirement for Paxos, Raft, and ZAB.
 See Section 11 for a proposal to handle "split brain" scenarios while in CP mode.